rojkov/taskqueue/README.rst

-Simple distributed task queue.
+Taskqueue is a simple queuing service dividing work among networked machines.

 Features
 ========

- * no registration is required for installed worker pluggins
+Taskqueue has been written as a simpler and easy to manage alternative to `BOSS SkyNET`_ thus it provides the following features:

+ * Code handling a particular type of tasks is installed as a plugin and doesn't require registration.
- * round robin load balancing
+ * Round robin load balancing.
- * crashed workers get restarted
+ * Crashed workers get restarted without the need of any external tool like `daemontools`_.
- * task queue works as soon as dispatcher and worker pool components get installed
+ * Task queue works as soon as dispatcher and worker pool components get installed.
+ * Small and easy to understand code base (~ 350 lines of code).

 Design
 ======

-Task queue consists of two major components: a dispatcher and a worker manager.
+Task queue consists of two major components: a dispatcher and a worker pool manager.
 The dispatcher listens to messages in the AMQP queue "taskqueue".
 When a new message arrives the dispatcher parses its body, extracts the workitem and the type of worker needed to handle the workitem.
-Then the dispatcher resends the workitem to the queue "worker_<worker_type>".
+Then the dispatcher resends the workitem to the queue "worker_<worker_type>" which worker processes of the type "<worker_type>" listen to.

 For every installed plugin the worker manager starts one or more worker processes according to the config file `/etc/taskqueue/config.ini`.
 For example